CompuTec/wms-docs/administror-guide/barcode-scanning/wms-scanning-simulator.md

 ## Usage

-- The simulator can be run through a remote desktop, but only one user at the time can do this (unlike CompuTec WMS, which can be used by many users simultaneously).
+- The simulator can be run through a remote desktop, but only one user at a time can do this (unlike CompuTec WMS, which can be used by many users simultaneously).

 - The simulator can operate on one of the barcode standards supported by CompuTec WMS: GS1, Odette.
 Click here to find out more.